Chart Color Schemes

 Employment performance in Arncliffe - Bardwell Valley exceeds national averages across key labour market indicators

 Employment growth over the past year was estimated at 2.2%.
-There were 10,935 residents in work in June 2025, with an unemployment rate of 1.1% below Greater Sydney's rate of 4.2%.
+As of June 2025, 10,935 residents were in work while the unemployment rate was 1.1% below Greater Sydney's rate of 4.2%.
 Workforce participation was somewhat below standard at 57.2%, compared to Greater Sydney's 60.0%.
-Key industries of employment among residents were health care & social assistance, professional & technical, and retail trade.
+Key industries of employment among residents are health care & social assistance, professional & technical services, and retail trade.

-The area had particular employment specialization in transport, postal & warehousing, with an employment share of 1.7 times the regional level.
-Health care & social assistance was under-represented, with only 11.3% of Arncliffe - Bardwell Valley's workforce compared to 14.1% in Greater Sydney.
-Employment opportunities locally appeared limited based on Census working population vs resident population count.
+The area has particular employment specialization in transport, postal & warehousing, with an employment share of 1.7 times the regional level.
+However, health care & social assistance is under-represented, with only 11.3% of Arncliffe-Bardwell Valley's workforce compared to 14.1% in Greater Sydney.
+The predominantly residential area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
 Over the 12 months to June 2025, employment increased by 2.2% while labour force increased by 2.6%, causing the unemployment rate to rise by 0.4 percentage points.
 By comparison, Greater Sydney recorded employment growth of 2.6%, labour force growth of 2.9%, with unemployment rising 0.3 percentage points.
-Jobs and Skills Australia's national employment forecasts from May 2025 projected national employment expansion at 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
-Applying these projections to Arncliffe - Bardwell Valley's employment mix suggested local growth of approximately 6.7% over five years and 13.5% over ten years.
+Jobs and Skills Australia's national employment forecasts from May 2025 suggest potential future demand within Arncliffe-Bardwell Valley.
+These projections estimate national employment growth at 6.6% over five years and 13.7% over ten years, with varying rates between industry sectors.
+Applying these projections to Arncliffe-Bardwell Valley's employment mix suggests local growth of approximately 6.7% over five years and 13.5% over ten years.

 Frequently Asked Questions - Employment